smart-on-fhir/cumulus-library/docs/creating-sql-with-python.md

 for a repeated use case (like in `cumulus_library/schema/counts.py`).

 TableBuilder SQL generally should go through a template SQL generator, so that your SQL has been validated.
+If you're just working on counts, you don't need to worry about this detail, but otherwise, the following section talks about our templating mechanism.

 ### Working with template SQL